 This operation consists in sending by Certum an email message with a unique verification code to the address provided in the certification request.
-In order to confirm that the subscriber exercises control over the certified email address, the subscriber must receive the message and confirm the email verification by clicking on the button in the email.
+To confirm that the subscriber exercises control over the certified email address, the subscriber must receive the message and confirm the email verification by clicking on the button in the email.
 The process of authentication is recorded.
-The type of recorded information and actions depend on the credibility level of a certificate which is a subject of the application and it concerns:
+The type of recorded information and actions depends on the credibility level of a certificate which is the subject of the application, and it concerns: